spectra-cluster/clustering-file-reader/README.md

 1. id: the cluster's id
 2. av_precursor_mz: the average precursor m/z
 3. av_precursor_intensity: the average precursor intensity
+4. consensus_peak_counts: the number of times a peak was observed (only since spectra-cluster version 1.0.11)
-4. sequence: List of sequences of the peptides identified in the cluster in the format "[{sequence}:{count}]"
+5. sequence: List of sequences of the peptides identified in the cluster in the format "[{sequence}:{count}]"
-5. consensus_mz: ',' delimited m/z values of the consensus spectrum
+6. consensus_mz: ',' delimited m/z values of the consensus spectrum
-6. consensus_intens: ',' delimited intensity values of the consensus spectrum
+7. consensus_intens: ',' delimited intensity values of the consensus spectrum

 ### Defining spectra in clusters